Wes Suter

-Wes Suter is a retired American gymnast who competed in the 1988 Olympics.
+Kenneth Wesley Suter (born May 23, 1964) is a retired American gymnast.
+He was a member of the United States men's national artistic gymnastics team and competed in the 1988 Olympics.

 Suter was a highly decorated high school gymnast in Virginia in the early 80s.
 Describing Suter's intensity, his coach Bob Grauman remarked:

 I have never in all of my years of coaching, and I coached for 32 years, have never met an individual with fire in the belly to perform at a high level.
 Whether it was practice, warm-ups or a meet, he had that killer instinct and wanted to win.

-Suter went on to compete at the University of Nebraska, where he was part of the 1983 National Champion team.
-In 1985, he was the NCAA all-around champion and also won gold on high bar and floor.
-Suter was awarded the Nissen Award (the "Heisman" of gymnastics) in 1986.
+Suter went on to compete at the University of Nebraska–Lincoln, where he was part of the 1983 national championship team.
+In 1985, he was the NCAA all-around champion and also won gold on horizontal bar and floor.
+Suter was awarded the Nissen Award in 1986 as the country's top gymnast.

 Suter's younger brother Richard was also a competitive gymnast.